 Pre heat your oven to 180c and line a loaf tin with baking paper.

-If using whole oats, place the oats in a food processor and blend to a rough flour.
-Place the oat flour in a bowl with the rest of the dry ingredients and the seeds.
+If using oats, place the oats in a food processor and blend to a rough flour.
+Place the oat flour (or otherwise buckwheat flour) in a bowl with the rest of the dry ingredients and the seeds.
 Mix well.

 In a separate bowl soak the chia seeds with warm water for around 5 minutes.
 Add to the chia seed mix the apple puree, vanilla extract and oil.
 Stir well and then mix into the dry ingredients.
 Fold through the chopped pear and then spoon the mixture into your loaf tin.